-If you have any questions or want to chat about the course, you can come to my office hours on Monday between 12:30 and 2:30 PM (unless otherwise noted).
+If you have any questions or want to chat about the course, you can come to my office hours on Monday between 12:30 and 2:30 PM (unless otherwise noted) or email me to set up a Zoom meeting.
 My office is in 667 Faber Hall.
-I will send out a Doodle to sign up for meetings at the beginning of each week.
-You can choose whether you want to meet in person or on Zoom.
 If you want to meet in person, please make sure you wear a mask at all times while you are in the political science department and in my office.

-If you want to meet but cannot make my office hours, send me an e-mail and we will schedule a meeting.
 You can also e-mail me with any questions or concerns - I try to respond to every e-mail within 24 hours.
 Office hours do not require an appointment so if you want to chat feel free to drop by.
 Also, you should not feel like you can only stop by if you have really specific questions: it's fine to stop by if you want to talk about the course more broadly.